Line Elnif Thomsen

-- Effects of antibiotic exposure: Focus on how antibiotic exposure leads to i) increased bacterial horizontal gene transfer and 2) persister cells: antibiotic tolerant bacteria, that pose a threat in recurring disease.
+- Effects of antibiotic exposure: Focus on how antibiotic exposure leads to i) increased bacterial horizontal gene transfer between bacteria and 2) persister cells: antibiotic tolerant bacteria, that pose a threat in recurring disease.

-- Molecular approaches to identifyand characterize virulence factors in human and animal pathogenic bacteria (Streptococcus, Listeria, Staphylococcus, Salmonella).
+- Molecular approaches to identifyand characterize virulence factors in human and animal pathogenic bacteria (Streptococcus, Listeria, Staphylococcus, E. coli, Salmonella).

 - Bacterial adaptation and molecular response to environmental changes: Elucidating how bacteria sense and respond to their surroundings.

 - Antimicrobial peptides: due to the increase in antibiotic resistant pathogens, new compounds are investigated for their possible use as antimicrobials.
 Host defence peptides (HDPs), also known as antimicrobial peptides (AMPs), have emerged as potential new therapeutics and their antimicrobial spectrum covers a wide range of target organisms. we investigate the mode of action of natural and synthetic AMPs to elucidate their potential as lead structures of new compounds